First Four: Opening round (2001–2010)

 The game was conceived after the Mountain West Conference, which had been formed in 1999 following the split of the Western Athletic Conference, was given an automatic bid for its conference champion, which made it the 31st conference to receive an automatic berth into the men's tournament.
 Unlike the women's tournament, which accommodated this change by eliminating an at-large bid to keep their field at 64 teams, the organizers of the men's tournament elected to keep their at-large entries at 34.
 In order to eliminate one of the teams to have a 64-team bracket, it became necessary for another game to be played between the two lowest-ranked teams among the automatic bid leagues.

 Florida A&M (2004 and 2007) and Winthrop (2001 and 2010) were the only teams to appear in the game more than once.
 The 2003 game was the only one to end in overtime.

 First Four (2011–present)

-On April 22, 2010, the NCAA announced that the men's tournament would expand to 68 teams, with four "Play-In Games" beginning with the 2011 tournament.
+On April 22, 2010, as part of a new broadcast rights deal for the tournament between CBS Sports and Turner Sports, the NCAA announced that the men's tournament would expand to 68 teams beginning in 2011.
+The previous opening round game was replaced by a new "first round" of four games, consisting of:

-In 2011, the broadcast media began calling these games "The First Four" (as opposed to the "Final Four"); and, also used the term "first round games" interchangeably with "opening round games."
-Formerly, the term "first round game" specifically referred to the first games played by the final 64 teams, not the teams in the opening round.
-Through the 2015 tournament, these games were known as "second round games," resulting in some confusion for those more accustomed to the round being known as the "first round" and the "second round" being used for the regional quarterfinals (field of 32).
-Effective with the 2016 tournament, the NCAA reverted to the traditional usage of "First Round" as referring to the first games played by the final 64 teams, and began officially using "First Four" to refer to the opening round games.

-The First Four games consist of: